acfinspace/Spacelibraryoftales/docs/authors/miyoshiakachi/establishinganindustrialcolonyajournal.md

 > Original post:

+> Author’s Note: I wanted to dive a bit into how planetary colonies were built and operated, a theme I feel it is rarely touched.
+I focused a bit more on the logistic side of things: I imagined a set of diagrams and procedures behind PI and the construction of colonies.<br>The logic behind the different crews is that, as in real life, who builds is often not the same operating what had been built: who builds a power plant is not the same operating it, who builds IT infrastructures are not the same operating them on a day to day basis.
+I think building a colony requires knowledge and specializations that would see a limited use in an established colony and thus, I defined a differentiation between building and operations crews.<br>The faces are left without definition on purpose.
+They are engineers, biologists, technicians… whatever their profession and role, they are people: they could be white or black, woman or men, blonde or dark haired.
+I choose to let the reader fill in those faces.<br>> The inspiration to dive into a bit of “world building” came from Zedicon Prime’s History of the Temperate Worlds of Helab and Eras of Soliara III.

 > Entry for YC124 New Eden Capsuleer’s Writing Contest in the Academic category.

-> I wanted to dive a bit into how planetary colonies were built and operated, a theme I feel it is rarely touched.
-I focused a bit more on the logistic side of things: I imagined a set of diagrams and procedures behind PI and the construction of colonies.

-> The logic behind the different crews is that, as in real life, who builds is often not the same operating what had been built: who builds a power plant is not the same operating it, who builds IT infrastructures are not the same operating them on a day to day basis.
-I think building a colony requires knowledge and specializations that would see a limited use in an established colony and thus, I defined a differentiation between building and operations crews.

-> The faces are left without definition on purpose.
-They are engineers, biologists, technicians… whatever their profession and role, they are people: they could be white or black, woman or men, blonde or dark haired.
-I choose to let the reader fill in those faces.

-> The inspiration to dive into a bit of “world building” came from Zedicon Prime’s History of the Temperate Worlds of Helab and Eras of Soliara III.

-Author: Sawa Laboratories
+Author: Sawa Laboratories<br>
-Version: 1.0
+Version: 1.0<br>
-Last revision: 04/05, YC124
+Last revision: 04/05, YC124<br>

 ## Index